Big Line Bundles over Arithmetic Varieties: Introduction

 \begin{thmm}[Arithmetic Hilbert-Samuel] Let $\lbb$ and $\ebb$ be two line bundles over an arithmetic variety $X$ of dimension $n$.
 If $\lbb$ is relatively semipositive and $\lb_{\QQ}$ is ample, then

 \end{thmm}

-The Hilbert-Samuel formula was originally proved by in Gillet-Soul\'e \cite{GS2} combining an estimate by Bismut-Vasserot \cite{BV}.
-The above one is a refined version by Zhang \cite{Zh1}.
+The Hilbert-Samuel formula was originally proved in Gillet-Soul\'e \cite{GS2} by combining an estimate of Bismut-Vasserot \cite{BV}.
+The above one is an extension by Zhang \cite{Zh1}.
 The original one was also proved by Abbes-Bouche \cite{AB} using a more straight-forward method.
 We will extend the method in this paper to prove Theorem \ref{main}.

 Now let us see how the bigness theorem works in proving the equidistribution.
 The variational principle in \cite{SUZ} is to consider the bundle $\lbb(\epsilon f)=(\lb, e^{-\epsilon f}\|\cdot\|_{\lbb})$, the same line bundle $\lb$ with metric multiplied by $e^{-\epsilon f}$ at $v$.
 Here $f$ is any smooth function over the analytic space $\xcv$, and $\epsilon>0$ is a small number.